📣 ClassLink Update for Students

 #WeAreNassau

-15 days ago, Nassau County School District
+about 1 month ago, Nassau County School District

 Graphic with a blue background and the Nassau County School District logo in the corner.
 Title reads “Focus Login Reminder for Parents.”
 The Focus login page is shown with two red boxes: one on the left for “Students & Staff” login and one on the right for “Parents & Guardians” login.
 Below are buttons for downloading the community app on the App Store and Google Play.
 At the bottom are three orange buttons for Parent & Guardian Account Management: register for a new account, add another student to an existing account, and recover a forgotten login.